Xunnamius/black-flag/README.md

   arguments.
 To this end, passing `--help`/`--version` or equivalent arguments is effectively ignored by routers.

-With vanilla yargs's strict/demand mode, attempting to meet these guarantees would require disallowing any arguments unrecognized by the yargs instances earlier in the chain, even if the instances down-chain _do_ recognize said arguments.
+With vanilla yargs's strict mode, attempting to meet these guarantees would require disallowing any arguments unrecognized by the yargs instances earlier in the chain, even if the instances down-chain _do_ recognize said arguments.
 This would break Black Flag's support for deep "chained" command hierarchies entirely.

-However, without vanilla yargs's strict/demand mode, attempting to meet these guarantees would require allowing attempts to invoke non-existent child commands without throwing an error.
+However, without vanilla yargs's strict mode, attempting to meet these guarantees would require allowing attempts to invoke non-existent child commands without throwing an error.
 This would result in a deeply flawed end-user experience.